Kaden Honeycutt

 Kaden Wade Honeycutt (born June 23, 2003) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 04 Ford F-150 for Roper Racing.
-He also competes full-time in the CARS Late Model Stock Tour, driving the No. 12 Chevrolet for Nelson Motorsports, part-time in various 602 Crate Dirt Late Model series, driving the No. 10 Longhorn Chassis for Kaden Honeycutt Racing, and full-time in the eNASCAR Coca-Cola iRacing Series, driving the No. 17 Ford Mustang for RFK Racing.
+He also competes part-time in the CARS Late Model Stock Tour and Virginia Triple Crown, driving the No. 17 Ford Mustang for Tom Usry Motorsports, and also competes part-time Dirt Super Late Model's, driving the No. 10 Longhorn Chassis for own team, Kaden Honeycutt Racing.

 Racing career

 CARS Tour

-Honeycutt began competing in the CARS Tour in 2021, where he ran all 13 late model stock tour races.
-He finished 2nd in the points standings with two wins, seven top-5s, 12 top-10s, earning CARS Late Model Stock Tour Rookie of the Year honors.
+Honeycutt began competing in the CARS Tour in 2021, where he ran all thirteen late model stock tour races.
+He finished second in the points standings with two wins, seven top-fives, and twelve top-tens, earning CARS Late Model Stock Tour Rookie of the Year honors.

 eNASCAR Coca-Cola iRacing Series

 Honeycutt, along with Parker Retzlaff, were announced as the drivers for RFK Racing's team in the eNASCAR Coca-Cola iRacing Series in 2022.

 ARCA Menards Series

 Honeycutt drove part-time in the ARCA Menards Series for Empire Racing in 2018 and his own team in 2019.

+On September 12, 2023, it was announced that Honeycutt would enter the Bush's Beans 200, driving the No. 17 for McGowan Motorsports.
+After being involved in an accident, Honeycutt would finish in the 21st position.